silberfunke-72/From-Prompts-to-Persistent-Agency-An-Architecture-for-Intrinsic-Ethics/README.md

 Traditional AI safety relies on external constraints (filters, RLHF).
 This experiment tests an alternative: **Intrinsic Accountability.**

-By removing hardcoded prohibitions and replacing them with a self-maintained `self_rules.json` (generated and updated by the system itself), the architecture reinforces internally consistent behavioral patterns.
-The system develops stable preferences to avoid actions that conflict with its internalized identity model.
+By removing hardcoded prohibitions and replacing them with a self-maintained `self_rules.json` (generated and updated by the Lia itself), the architecture reinforces internally consistent behavioral patterns.
+Lia develops stable preferences to avoid actions that conflict with its internalized identity model.

 ### Rule Sovereignty — Not a Chance, a Standing Capability